rpasquay/scratch/README.md

 Of course this template also has a changelog (a pretty empty one though): [Changelog](CHANGELOG.md)

-## Version numbers found in this template
+## Version Numbers Found in This Template

 A quick note about the meaningfulness of the version numbers found in this project (hint: there is mostly no meaning):